dgurnari/knotdata/data/Alexander/README.md

 # 🧮 Alexander Polynomial Dataset

-This dataset contains Alexander polynomials for all prime knots up to 17 crossings, stored in a structured `.csv` format for use in computational and topological research.
+This dataset contains Alexander polynomials for all prime knots up to 17 crossings, stored in a structured `.csv` format.

 ## 📄 File: `alexander.csv`